veerababu45/video-player/README.md

 # video-player
 I created a custom Video Player using HTML, CSS, and JavaScript.
 It includes interactive icons for play, pause, volume, and fullscreen controls.
-The player has a sleek design and provides a smooth viewing experience!!
+The player has a sleek design and provides a smooth viewing experience!! video size is more than 25 mb thats why video not loaded....